 On main menu of ARBE application there are the logo of creator's university, information of basic competencies that have to achive by user, and music button to turn on and turn off the music.
 Music is used in the application aims to increase enthusiasm, focus, provide relaxation, have fun, stimulate experiences, provide relaxation, determine the theme of the day, and build relationship (De porter in Supradewi, 2010).
 On main menu there is also exit button to exit the application.
-ARBE application consists of six menus, the general instructions namely menu, basic competencies, materials, start experiment, quizzes, and 9096 compiler profile, as shown in Figure 3.
+ARBE application consists of six menus, general instructions the menu, competencies, materials, start experiment, quizzes, and compiler profile, as shown in Figure 3.
 The material menu, start experiment, and quizzes can only be opened sequentially.
 To run the practicum, users are required to use the markers in Figure 2 to display 3D objects.